How to Connect to PostgreSQL Database Clusters

 DataGrip Data Sources and Drivers SSL tab with connection information

-Once you have entered the details, click Test Connection.
-If you receive the message with a green checkmark, click OK in the Data Sources and Drivers window to save the connection configuration.
+When finished, click Test Connection.
+If you receive a message with a green checkmark, click OK in the Data Sources and Drivers window to save the connection configuration.
 DataGrip automatically connects to the database.
-If you receive an error, recheck that you entered your credentials correctly and then reattempt the test.
+If you receive an error, recheck that you entered your credentials correctly and then retry the test.

 If you’re having trouble connecting to the database, you can troubleshoot the connection using our Support page, or you can reference DataGrip’s connection documentation.